-effect through December 31, 1956.
-In accordance with the Social Security Amendments of 1956, the 2-percent rates rose to 21⁄2 percent each on January 1, 1957, and remained in effect through calendar year 1958.
-On January 1, 1959, the rates rose to 21⁄2 percent each, and on January 1, 1960, to 3 percent each, as provided by the Social Security Amendments of 1958.
+In accordance with the Social Security Amendments of 1956, which provided for the creation of the Federal disability insurance trust fund, the 2-percent rates were increased to 21/4 percent each on January 1, 1957, in order to finance the new disability benefits under the expanded old-age, survivors, and disability insurance (OASDI) program.
+These rates remained in effect through calendar year 1958.
+On January 1, 1959, the rates rose to 21⁄2 percent each, and on January 1, 1960, to 3 percent each, as provided by the Social Security Amendments of

+1958.
 These rates remained in effect through December 31, 1961.

-In accordance with the Social Security Amendments of 1961, the 3-percent rates rose, on January 1, 1962, to 31⁄2 percent each for employees and employers, and on January 1, 1963, to 31⁄2 percent each.
+In accordance with the Social Security Amendments of 1961, the 3-percent rates rose, on January 1, 1962, to 31/8 percent each for employees and employers, and on January 1, 1963, to 3% percent each.
 These rates remained in effect through December 31, 1965.
-In accordance with the Social Security Amendments of 1965, the rates rose to 3.85 percent each for employees and employers on January 1, 1966.
-Beginning on January 1, 1966, coverage was extended to include cash tips, taxable as wages, with only the employee's share of the tax contributions payable (the employer is exempted from payment of tax contributions on cash tips).
+In accordance with the Social Security Amendments of 1965, the rates rose to 3.85 percent each for employees and employers on January 1, 1966, and to 3.9 percent each on January 1, 1967.
+As provided by the Social Security Amendments of 1967, the rates decreased to 3.8 percent each on January 1, 1968.
+(This drop was exactly counterbalanced by an increase in the contribution rate for hospital insurance.)

+Beginning on January 1, 1966, coverage was extended to include cash tips, with only the employee's share of the contributions payable (the employer is exempted from payment of contributions on cash tips).

-Beginning January 1, 1951-the effective date of extension of coverage to self-employed persons-the rates of tax on self-employment income have been equal to 11⁄2 times the corresponding employee rates, except that beginning in 1962 the resulting rates for the self-employed are rounded to the nearest tenth of 1 percent.
+Beginning January 1, 1951-the effective date of extension of coverage to selfemployed persons-the contribution rates on self-employment income have been approximately equal to one and one-half times the corresponding employee rates.